 In comparison, Cockapoos are more eager to please.
 They have adopted the gentle nature of Miniature Poodles and Cocker Spaniels.

 Their gentle nature needs to be remembered during training.
 They learn faster with positive feedback and encouraging voices than with being told off, which can cause fear.

 Both Cockapoos and Jackapoos are social animals which thrive in a family setting.
 Being with a family that entertains them and can take them on long walks will keep these active creatures well-behaved.

 Entering a household that already includes dogs or other pets is not a problem for either dog breed.
 Both pooches will enjoy constantly having playmates around.

-If you have young children then a Cockapoo is probably more suitable for your family.
+If you have young children, a Cockapoo is probably more suitable for your family.
 This isn’t because Jackapoos don’t like to play with children.
-On the contrary, Jackapoos like to play a little too much which can get rowdy with small children.
+On the contrary, Jackapoos like to play a little too much, which can get rowdy with small children.